5 Uber Scams Everyone Should Be Aware Of

 Feel free to contribute with your experience in the comments section, including your take on the Uber Say My Name movement.
 Let’s dig into a bunch of Uber scams.

 1. Fake Uber App

 The bogus Uber app targets Android users using the Android.Fakeapp malware.
-This is how it works: after download. the phony application launches a login screen which looks almost identical to Uber's legitimate version.
+This is how it works: after download. the phony application launches a login screen that looks almost identical to Uber’s legitimate version.
 Once the user enters their user ID and password and hits “next,” the malware launches the real Uber app, producing no cause for suspicion.

 Now the criminal has your credentials (ID and password) and access to your account.

 Let’s say it’s a big night for you – a birthday, private event, or a simple gathering with friends.
 You order an UberX for you and three buddies.
 The vehicle shows up, and it’s a great, clean Toyota that gets you where you plan to go.

 However, the next day you get a notification from Uber which comes with bad news.
 It says that due to the number of people in your group, your ride was upgraded to an UberXL.
 That means that your fare is now almost double.

 This trick is a bit harder to avoid but not impossible.
 Here is why: you can be charged more if your group (and your luggage if you are going to the airport, for example) exceeds the capacity of the vehicle class.

 This measure was implemented by Uber to prevent, say, five people with ten traveling bags from ordering a compact car and hoping they’re getting away with it.
 Fair and square.